 Frequent and short training sessions are more effective for most dogs compared to longer training sessions in

 order to avoid burnout.
 Whenever possible keep your training sessions short, sweet, and successful.
-For those who lose track of time when training, it can be helpful to plan the length of the training session and set a timer to stick to it.
-You should be training when your dog is excited and engaged instead of working for as long as possible.
+For those who lose track of time when training, it can be helpful to plan the length of the training session.
+You could even set a timer to stay on schedule.
+You should be training when your dog feels excited, instead of working for as long as possible.

 Have a Positive Attitude

 No matter what you and your dog are working on, it’s important to bring a positive attitude to the training session.
 Your enthusiasm and positivity are infectious and can help keep your dog excited and engaged in the training session.
-If your dog is frustrated and struggling with training, that’s an indication that it’s a good time to take a break.
-But if you’re feeling frustrated or discouraged with a training session, your dog can sense your attitude, getting discouraged, shut down, and burned out from it.
+If your dog seems frustrated and is struggling with training, it’s likely a good time to take a break.
+But if you feel frustrated or are discouraged with a training session, your dog can sense your attitude and get discouraged, too.

 Add Some Variety Into Training

 To help your dog avoid burnout while training is to add variety to your training routine.
-For example, if you’re teaching your dog basic obedience don’t just practice “sit” on repeat and instead vary with sit, down, and shake.
+For example, if you’re teaching your dog basic obedience don’t just practice “sit” on repeat.
+Instead, you could vary your commands, including sit, down, and shake.

 You can also mix up the activities that you do with your dog.
 If your dog seems to be getting frustrated in a particular sport, it can be helpful to take a bit of a break from that specific activity or to add a new sport to your dog’s training routine.
 This can help energize your training routine and decrease the likelihood that they will get bored or burned out.